sfchng/Quantum_Robust_Fitting/README.md

 We provide the results of large-scale homography estimation for a church instance.
 If you wish to plot the results, please
 1. Download the results from the following link: https://drive.google.com/drive/folders/1_Z5Be2T78u2PQfWPL0_bl1uvUZlCfDMY?usp=sharing
+2. Place the data in `demo_homography_large/output` directory.
-2. Run `evaluate_approx_influence.m`.
+3. Run `evaluate_approx_influence.m`.
 You will then obtain the following plots.